thilaire/missionBoard/docs/io.md

 # Input/Output

-All the switches, LEDs, buttons are connected directly to the Raspberry Pi or through the [TM1638](TM1638.md) boards.
+All the switches, LEDs, buttons are connected directly to the Raspberry Pi, the AVR micro-controller or through the [TM1638](TM1638.md) boards.

 ## Signal naming convention